sorin-ionescu/prezto/modules/ruby/README.md

 Load this module as late as possible when using RVM since RVM will complain if it is not first in `$PATH`.

-## rbenv

-An alternative RVM is to use [_rbenv_][3], which allows for switching between multiple, isolated Ruby installations in the home directory.

-While it is not as feature rich as RVM, it is not loaded into the shell and is not known to cause conflicts with shell scripts.

-This will be loaded automatically if _rbenv_ is installed to `$RBENV_ROOT`, _`~/.rbenv`_, or if the `rbenv` command is on the path.

 ## chruby